wassimhaimoudi/learn_awk/awk_cheat_sheet.md

 ```Bash
 awk 'NF > 3' file
 ```
-NF stands for number of fields
+*Note*: NF stands for number of fields

-3. Print lines where first fied is greater than 100
+3. Print lines where the first field is greater than 100

 ```Bash
 awk '$1 > 100 { print }' file